The Twilight Saga: New Moon: Plot

 In Forks, Washington, on Bella Swan's eighteenth birthday, she awakens from a dream in which she is an old woman and Edward Cullen, her immortal vampire boyfriend, is forever young.

 Edward's family hosts a birthday reception for Bella at their home.
-After she receives a paper cut and is almost attacked by a bloodthirsty Jasper Cullen, Edward realizes he has put her life in danger by putting her amidst vampires.
-After rumors start spreading of Carlisle's age and appearance, he ends their relationship and the Cullens leave town.
+After she sustains a paper cut and is almost attacked by a bloodthirsty Jasper Cullen, Edward realizes he has put her life in danger by putting her amidst vampires.
+After rumors start spreading of Carlisle's age and appearance, Edward ends his relationship with Bella and the Cullens leave town.

-Bella is left severely depressed and isolates herself for months, during which she has night terrors, enough to push her father, Charlie, to his breaking point where he considered relocating Bella to her mother's place.
-She accepts a ride from a biker and the dangerous encounter reminds her of a near-assault where Edward rescued her.
+Bella is left severely depressed and isolates herself for months, during which she has night terrors, enough to push her father, Charlie, to his breaking point where he considers relocating Bella to her mother's place.
+She accepts a ride from a biker and the dangerous encounter reminds her of a near-assault from which Edward rescued her.
 She realizes that dangerous activities cause her to hallucinate his image.
 Her Quileute friend Jacob Black supports her during her slump.

 While attending a movie with Bella, Jacob abruptly shows signs of pain and leaves.
 He cuts his long hair and now exhibits the same Quileute tattoo as leader Sam and the other tribe members.
-He revealed that he knew the Cullens were vampires and inexplicably tells Bella to stay away.
+He reveals that he knows the Cullens are vampires and inexplicably tells Bella to stay away.

 When Bella hikes to the meadow that she and Edward often visit, she is confronted by Laurent seeking to avenge the Cullens' past killing of James.
 A wolf pack saves her, killing Laurent, and Bella discovers that Jacob and the other tribe members are werewolves, with Jacob only recently gaining this shapeshifting ability.
 Their age-old enemies are vampires, though a treaty exists between the Cullens and the tribe.